debayan-datta/Phishing-URL-Detection/README.md

 # Phishing URL Detection

 This project explores the development and evaluation of various machine learning models to enhance the efficiency of phishing URL detection.
 Every URL is broken into several parts.
-Features are extracted from the URs which help ensuring whether an URL is phishing or not.
+Features are extracted from the URLs which help ensuring whether an URL is phishing or not.
 Machine Learning techniques are applied to build an effective model for predicting the legitimacy of the website provided which is further deployed.
 It involves:

 1. **Feature Extraction**: Analyzing URLs to extract lexical and web-scraped features that can distinguish between phishing and legitimate URLs.